Pilot In Kobe Bryant Helicopter Crash Had No Drugs Or Alcohol In His System, Autopsy Finds

 Kobe Bryant‘s death has officially been ruled an accident.
-The Los Angeles County Department of Medical Examiner-Coroner released autopsy reports for the crash that killed Bryant, his daughter Gianna, and seven others on January 26 of this year, People reported.
-The reports were released on Friday, and come almost four months after the crash took place.
+The Los Angeles County Department of Medical Examiner-Coroner released autopsy reports for the crash that killed Bryant, his daughter Gianna, and seven others on January 26 of this year, People Magazine reported.
+The reports were released on Friday and come almost four months after the crash took place.

 The helicopter’s pilot, Ara Zobayan, was found to have no drugs or alcohol in his system, according to a toxicology report first obtained by TMZ.
 The pilot’s body was tested for “benzodiazepines, cocaine, fentanyl, heroin, marijuana, opioids, phencyclidine, and amphetamines.”